trizen/raku-rosettacode/programming_tasks/W/Write_to_Windows_event_log.md

 # [Write to Windows event log][1]

-There is not yet (that I am aware of) a native interface to the Windows logging functions, but Perl 6 can shell out and run a console command just as easily as most of these other languages.
+There is not yet (that I am aware of) a native interface to the Windows logging functions, but Raku can shell out and run a console command just as easily as most of these other languages.
 It *does* have a native interface to the syslog functions under POSIX environments though.